liujinliu/zoo_cmd/README.md

 ```

 ## TODO LIST
-* Need to add some decorator to check if the conn is alive and anthing others
+* Need to add some decorator to check if the conn is alive and anything others